DaiShiResearch/TransNeXt/README.md

 of ["TransNeXt: Robust Foveal Visual Perception for Vision Transformers"](https://arxiv.org/pdf/2311.17132.pdf) [CVPR 2024] .

+**🤗 Don’t hesitate to give me a ⭐️, if you are interested in this project!**

 ## Updates

 ***2024.04.20*** We have released the complete training and inference code, pre-trained model weights, and training